farroar/terraform-azurerm-multi-tenant-peering/README.md

 keep in mind that if you are not using multiple tenants, you cannot use the auxiliary_tenant_ids attribute as it will fail.

 **You will use tenant 1's serviceprincipal to perform the peerings in both tenants.**

+# Authors
+Module is maintained by Nathan Farrar